Last year, many of the marketing trends and predictions I mentioned came true.

 For more accessibility tips, read my 10 Best Practices Guide.

 Marketing Trends & Predictions #8: The Future of Browsing with SEO

 SEO is not a new strategy, but local SEO and multicultural SEO are starting a new conversation in modern-day marketing strategies.

 SEO enhances the discoverability of websites and content—especially on Google.
 International consumers often get overlooked but can generate significant growth if you keep them engaged.

-Local SEO populates searches for a specific, local area.
+Local SEO populates searches for a specific local area.
 Businesses with brick-and-mortar stores can benefit from having their local audience find them through a web search.

 If your brand wants to resonate on a larger scale this year, showcase your content in multiple languages.

 SEO still promises to evolve as one of the most scalable and cost-effective investments for digital marketing strategies.

 In 2024, we expect local content and a well-optimized mobile website to play a more significant role in SEO.

 This is a great example of how local SEO can increase a business’s visibility and revenue, regardless of size or notoriety.
 When you search “birthday gifts,” Google returns a mixed SERP.
 There are: